csabakecskemeti/toon2-python/README.md

 ## 🤝 Contributing

-TOON2 is designed to be extended and improved.
+Deep-TOON is designed to be extended and improved.
 Key areas for contribution:

 - **Performance optimization** for very large datasets
 - **Additional encoding strategies** for specific data patterns